xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 ## ScriptingJS Application

-This document will take you through creating an `Electron Dotnet` application for VS Code ("ScriptingJS") and will explain the basic `Nodejs` integration points from C# code to interact with `Nodejs` from your `Electron` application.
+This document will take you through creating an `WebSharp Electron` application for VS Code ("ScriptingJS") and will explain the basic `Nodejs` integration points from C# code to interact with `Nodejs` from your `Electron` application.

-In this walkthrough, you'll begin with setting up a basic `Electron Dotnet` application that calls a C# routine from JavaScript code.
+In this walkthrough, you'll begin with setting up a basic `WebSharp Electron` application that calls a C# routine from JavaScript code.
 The C# function that is generated from the template formats a string and returns that formatted string back to the calling javascript function to be written out to the console from JavaScript code.

 Once this is up and running we will begin modifying the application to script `NodeJs` functions directly from the C# application instead.